Brain genes related to innovation revealed in birds

 Bullfinch solving an experimental problem in Barbados.
 Credit: Louis Lefebvre

 A family of genes stood out: glutamate neurotransmitter receptors, especially in the part of the bird brain that corresponds to humans' prefrontal cortex.
-Glutamate receptors are known to be involved in a variety of in humans and other mammals.
+Glutamate receptors are known to be involved in a variety of cognitive traits in humans and other mammals.
 In particular a receptor known as GRIN2B, when boosted in transgenic mice, makes them better learners.
 Levels of that receptor were higher in the Barbados bullfinch than in the grassquit, the researchers found.

-"By comparing an extremely innovative species like the Barbados bullfinch with a closely related conservative one like the black-faced grassquit, we gain insight into the that can lead to divergence in behavior," Audet says.
+"By comparing an extremely innovative species like the Barbados bullfinch with a closely related conservative one like the black-faced grassquit, we gain insight into the evolutionary mechanisms that can lead to divergence in behavior," Audet says.
 "It might be that mammals, including humans, and birds like the Barbados bullfinch use similar mechanisms to perform cognitively.
-If our results are confirmed in future studies, it would be a unique demonstration of convergent evolution of intelligence, involving the same neurotransmitter despite the widely different brain structures of and mammals.
+If our results are confirmed in future studies, it would be a unique demonstration of convergent evolution of intelligence, involving the same neurotransmitter receptors despite the widely different brain structures of birds and mammals.

 No comments: